Feeds:

 Read Full Post »

-Nothing says Thanksgiving like turkey, football, and pilgrims.
+Salem Maritime NHSNothing says Thanksgiving like turkey, football, and pilgrims.
 We took care of the turkey bits at Mammoth Cave National Park and the football at Wyoming’s Fossil Butte National Monument.
 (See Below) But what about the pilgrims?
-Through vociferous readings of our website we are sure that you know that there is no National Park Site [...]
+Through vociferous readings of our website we are sure that you know that there is no National Park Site dedicated to the pilgrims.
+The puritans are forgotten too!
+We’ll try to right that grievous wrong with our Salem Maritime NHS story which includes a pious complaint.
+But first, forget about our moaning and have a HAPPY THANKSGIVING!

 Read Full Post »